 - Encourage and drive demonstration and pilot projects

-'A strategically important collaboration has begun within the administrative objective.
+'A strategically important collaboration has begun within the Government Commission.
 Now, we want to take the next step to initiate large-scale pilot projects for live testing and long-term implementation of geofencing technology in identified zones within urban environments.
-CLOSER's role is to act as a neutral facilitator for the collaboration and to promote the collective innovation work,' says Lina Olsson at CLOSER, who is the project coordinator for the administrative directive.
+CLOSER's role is to act as a neutral facilitator for the collaboration and to promote the collective innovation work,' says Lina Olsson at CLOSER, who is the project coordinator for the Government Commission.

 'A concrete example where geofencing is already in use is bus lines 55 and 16 here in Gothenburg within the scope of ElectriCity (coordinated by Lindholmen Science Park).
 Geofencing is used here to limit the speed of the buses and to ensure that the buses run on the electric driveline when the should.
 Now we want to gear up and use geofencing for an entire zone in a city where the party responsible for the road can set the rules and ensure that vehicles move in the city on people's terms.
 In the long-term, this can mean smart and dynamic zones where vehicles adapt to the rules and potential requirements in a specific zone with the help of geofencing,' explains Lina Olsson.